 After trying both sweet and savory versions, I have to say I love both equally.
-The goat cheese, chive and smoked salmon Dutch baby was reminiscent of a lox with bagel with the best parts, the cheese, herbs and smoked salmon.
-Finish with a squeeze of lemon and watch the pancake disappear before you eyes.
+The goat cheese, chive, and smoked salmon Dutch baby was reminiscent of lox with a bagel with the best parts, the cheese, herbs, and smoked salmon.
+Finish with a squeeze of lemon and watch the pancake disappear before your eyes.
 Time to whip up more of these bad boys with different toppings!
 The possibilities are endless.

 Looking for someone to come to your house and prepare these dishes for you?
 It is possible!
 If you are in Los Angeles and looking for a private chef, please feel free to contact me.
 For more information, visit Private Kitchen Los Angeles.